-This medicine is used to treat reflux oesophagitis (reflux disease) and to help stop it coming back or relapsing.
+This medicine is used to treat the symptoms of reflux oesophagitis (reflux disease) and to help stop it coming back or relapsing.
 Reflux can be caused by "washing back" (reflux) of food and acid from the stomach into the food pipe (oesophagus).
 Reflux can cause heartburn, a burning sensation in the chest rising up to the throat.

 Treatment and prevention of peptic ulcers

-Omeprazole Sandoz is used to help heal peptic ulcers.
+Omeprazole Sandoz is used to help heal peptic ulcers

 Depending on the position of the ulcer it is called a gastric or duodenal ulcer.
 A gastric ulcer occurs in the stomach.
 A duodenal ulcer occurs in the duodenum which is the tube leading out of the stomach.
 This can be caused in part by too much acid being made in the stomach.

 This medicine is also used to help stop gastric and duodenal ulcers from coming back.

 Combination therapy for the treatment of peptic ulcers associated with Helicobacter pylori infection

 Helicobacter pylori is a bacteria that often occurs in the stomach together with peptic ulcers.
 It is important to kill Helicobacter pylori to let your peptic ulcer heal.
 Omeprazole Sandoz is usually combined with two antibiotics to help kill this bacteria and let your ulcer heal.
 However, it is possible that the antibiotics might not always be able to kill Helicobacter pylori.
 You may need further treatment with antibiotics.

 Treatment and prevention of peptic ulcers associated with non-steroidal anti-inflammatory drugs (NSAIDs)